floschne/m5b/README.md

 - **2024-11**: 🌴 We happily presented the M5 Benchmark at EMNLP in Miami!
 [It is now available on the ACL Anthology!](https://aclanthology.org/2024.findings-emnlp.250/)
 - **2024-10**: 👷 We are currently working on M5 Benchmark v2 with a cleaner and more extendable codebase, support for more models, and additional datasets.
+- **2024-10**: 🤗 We released the datasets used in the M5 Benchmark on HuggingFace
 - **2024-10**: ⭐️ We publicly released the code for the M5 Benchmark.
 - **2024-09**: ⭐️ Our paper got accepted at EMNLP (Findings) 2024, Miami, FL, USA.
 - **2024-07**: 📝 We released the first preprint of the [M5 Benchmark paper](https://arxiv.org/abs/2407.03791).